Therapeutics Beyond Brain Barriers program

 - Evaluating brain penetrating medicines: Translational science is essential to demonstrating brain penetration and efficacy of CNS biologics.
-Through our Functional Characterization and Biophysical Characterization expertise, our Advanced Analytical Platform, and our Preclinical in vivo Facility, NRC's proprietary BBB and CNS assays and test models are generating critical data for collaborators as they prepare their Investigational New Drug applications.
+Through our Functional Characterization and Analytics expertise, and our Preclinical in vivo Facility, NRC's proprietary BBB and CNS assays and test models are generating critical data for collaborators as they prepare their Investigational New Drug applications.

 NRC serves as an R&D extension to our collaborators.
 We can de-risk product development, add significant value to biologic CNS candidates, and accelerate their progress through every step of the value chain up to early clinical trials.